devajsanghvi15/devajsanghvi15.github.io/README.md

 **Market Benefits**
 * Allows users to find all hashtags that start with a given prefix efficiently.

+**DSA Used and Performance Analysis**
+* Tries: Tree data structure, Prefix tree
+  * Time Complexity: O(L) for insertion, deletion, and lookup operations, where L is the length of the key (typically a word)
+  * Space Complexity: O(ALPHABET_SIZE * L) where ALPHABET_SIZE is the number of possible characters and L is the length of the key

 <br>

 **2. Geolocation Services**